-Neck pain—we’ve probably all experienced it at some point.
-Strained muscles stemming from poor posture or awkward sleeping positions often cause it.
+Neck pain is something we’ve probably all experienced it at some point.
+Most commonly its is caused by strained muscles stemming from poor posture or awkward sleeping positions.

-While your average neck pain will resolve itself in a few days or after a yoga, when neck pain is chronic it is often caused by degeneration of the bones, discs, and cartilage.
+While your average neck pain will resolve itself in a few days, when it becomes chronic it's often caused by degeneration of the bones, discs, and cartilage.
 The cartilage that cushions the area between each bone and joint degenerates and there is loss of motion, stiffness, shooting pain, numbness and even headaches.
 Degeneration of the cartilage is caused by wear and tear, and mostly affects people over 50 years old.

 Aging causes the cartilage to lose strength and degenerate to a point where the discs become flat, thin, expand and even slip out of place (herniated disc).